liuming/process_kill/README.md

 # ProcessKill
-ProcessKill is a specification to sent signal to running software processes in different ways.
+ProcessKill is a specification to terminate running software processes with multiple different attempts.

-One obvious use case is to terminate processes gracefully, if failed, then forcefully kill them.

 Example: